-(44) Similar with EFRAG, we agree that an entity should be allowed to remeasure the loss allowance back to the 12-month expected credit loss when the criteria for the recognition of the lifetime expected credit losses are no longer met.
+(44) We agree that an entity should be allowed to remeasure the loss allowance back to the 12-month expected credit loss when the criteria for the recognition of the lifetime expected credit losses are no longer met.
 Both unfavourable and favourable changes in credit quality should be recognised in a consistent manner using the same principles and criteria to assure faithful representation.